Jyothika-Karanam/NEXORA-2026/README.md

 A gateway is considered problematic when its **next-week meter-read success is below 80%**.

-This was selected after comparing different candidate thresholds.
+This target was selected after comparing different candidate thresholds.

 The observed next-week problem rates based on current-week read success were: